Palpasa/Node-Express-Seed/readme.md

 __Running on Windows?__

 For every command there is an equivalent entry for windows prefixed by w.
-To run quickly in windows run the following commands:
+To run in windows run the following commands:

     1. Clone this project
     2. Run `npm install`